Heph-zibah/Heph-zibah/README.md

 ### Hi there 👋

 ## - :raising_hand: About me
+Hey there!
+I’m a frontend developer who enjoys turning ideas into clean, responsive, and accessible interfaces.
+I build with HTML, CSS, JavaScript, Vue, and React/Next.js, and I’m not afraid to wrangle TypeScript or dive deep into Tailwind CSS v4.
+I’m passionate about writing maintainable code and constantly pushing myself to improve with each project.

 ## - 🔭 I’m currently working on

 ## - 🌱 I’m currently learning
-- Vuejs
-- Sass
-- Styled Components
+- API integration
-- Mobile Responsiveness
+- Authentication flows
+- State management across different frameworks.
+- Improving my debugging skills
+- Learning how to structure larger projects like a pro.

 ## - 🤔 I’m looking for help with
-- Internship
-- Junior Frontend dev role
+- Mid Level Frontend dev role

 ## - 💬 Ask me about

 ## - 👯 I’m looking to collaborate on:

-- Javacript Framework(VueJs)
+- Javacript Framework(VueJs, React, Next.JS)
 - Mobile First Projects
 - Custom Web Components